wyvern8/akamai-nginx/README.md

 The docker-compose.yml is used to start OpenResty containers to simulate an akamai property, edge and origin.

-OpenResty ( https://openresty.org ) is a packaging of nginx with the required Lua modules built in.

 This is done by mapping the local nginx-akamai.conf and lua directory into a docker container which is where most of the work is done.

 A second nginx container using nginx-edge.conf maintains the proxy cache, and a third acts as origin and has the nginx-origin.conf mapped.